Honey BBQ Chicken Salad

 - Cooked chicken breasts – if boneless, skinless breasts go on sale at the grocery store, buy in bulk and cook them in the oven, crockpot, or Instant Pot to chop or shred for use in recipes.
 Or if you are baking or grilling chicken for dinner, make a few extra so you can whip up a batch of BBQ chicken salad later in the week.

 Use it right away, or store it in an airtight container in the refrigerator for up to 4 days.
-I do not recommend freezing leftover chicken salad.

 - Wraps: Tortillas are great, but you can also make lettuce wraps using a leaf lettuce such as Boston, Bibb, or Butter.

-- Salads: Spoon the BBQ Chicken Salad over a bed of salad greens with your favorite salad toppings.
+- Salads: Spoon the creamy BBQ Chicken Salad over a bed of salad greens with your favorite salad toppings.
 Give it a drizzle of Creamy Southwestern Dressing or Jalapeno Ranch Dressing.

 - Veggies: Use it to make a more satisfying ants on a log, or scoop it up with mini bell peppers or cucumbers.